 - Ensure that presentation on our commitment to equality, diversity and human rights is included within the corporate induction programme;

-- Require all staff to undertake mandatory training on equality, diversity and human rights, under this policy, alongside training on NHS Fife’s Dignity at Work policy, developed in line with the Preventing and Dealing with Bullying and Harassment PIN Policy;
+- Require all staff to undertake mandatory training on equality, diversity and human rights, under this policy, alongside training on NHS Scotland Workforce Bullying and Harassment Policy;

 - Develop and deliver additional targeted training in response to any issues identified as part of the monitoring process; and